Ecclesiastical Province of British Columbia and Yukon

 The former Diocese of Cariboo's operations were suspended as a result of insolvency arising from liability judgements in the cases of abuse at residential schools operated by the Diocese.
-The parishes within her territory have been administered, as the Anglican Parishes of the Central Interior, by a suffragan bishop to the Metropolitan since 2004, and were became a "recognized territory [with] the status of a diocese" on November 14, 2015.
+The parishes within its territory were administered as the Anglican Parishes of the Central Interior by a suffragan bishop to the metropolitan starting 2004, and became a "recognized territory [with] the status of a diocese" (since 2016 known as the Territory of the People) on November 14, 2015.

-Provinces of the Anglican Church of Canada are headed by a Metropolitan, elected from among the province's diocesan bishops.
-This bishop then becomes Archbishop of his or her diocese and Metropolitan of the Province.
-The current Metropolitan of the Province of British Columbia and Yukon is Lynne McNaughton of the Diocese of Kootenay.
+Provinces of the Anglican Church of Canada are headed by a metropolitan, elected from among the province's diocesan bishops.
+This bishop then becomes archbishop of his or her diocese and metropolitan of the Province.
+The most recent metropolitan of the Province of British Columbia and Yukon was Lynne McNaughton of the Diocese of Kootenay prior to her resignation, with a successor scheduled to be elected early in 2025.